buildkite/docs/pages/agent/v3/tokens.md

 It's recommended you use your platform's secret storage (such as the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)) to allow for easier rollover and management of your agent tokens.

 ## Creating tokens
+Note: There is a grace period of 10 minutes after Agent Token is created.
+During this period,  even if the page is reloaded the Token will still be visible.

 New tokens can be created using the [GraphQL API](/docs/apis/graphql-api) with the `agentTokenCreate` mutation.